kalpana-ai/KZ/README.md

 2. Install dependencies: `npm install`
 3. Start the application: `npm start`

-## Usage
-Interact with the project by navigating through the various components and features. *Explore the app's functionality* and discover its capabilities.

-## Configuration
-No specific configuration details are provided.
-However, you can customize the application by modifying the `config.json` file in the `.bolt` directory.

-## Contributing
-Contributing guidelines are not specified.
-However, you can submit issues or pull requests on the GitHub repository.

-## License
-License information is not provided.

 ## Project Structure
 The project is organized into the following main directories: